Inventory Detail

 PageNumber

-If you pass a value that is less then 1 you will receive an invalid request response from the API.
+If you pass a value that is less than 1 you will receive an invalid request response from the API.

 PageSize